What is stress?

 - Ask for practical help or say ‘yes’ when someone offers practical help during pregnancy and after your baby is born.

-- Try yoga, meditation, breathing exercises or relaxation.
-If you can’t get to classes, you can look for online videos or use a smartphone app.
+- Try yoga, meditation, breathing exercises or muscle relaxation.
+If you can’t get to classes, you can look for online videos or use an app.

 Family and friends